 Yatsa baka dao

-Well I hope that helps your pronunciation a bit.
-For more methods of improving your Japanese pronunciation and other pieces of advice subscribe to my newsletter.
+Well I hope that helps your pronounciation a bit.
+For more methods of improving your Japanese pronounciation and other pieces of advice subscribe to my newsletter.